-- (vii) a list, preferably from most to least recent, of any service contributions not listed elsewhere. - (f) within the appropriate section(s) of the dossier as listed above, other information relevant to the candidate's record in teaching, professional productivity, or clinical or other service that is deemed to be important in the candidate's judgment or required by the college's written Procedures governing promotion decision making. - (4) Where the volume of material of a particular kind which is required to be included in the dossier is large and potentially unmanageable, a candidate, in consultation with the DEO, may select and identify representative portions of the required material for special attention.
+- (iv) a list, preferably from most to least recent, of offices held in professional organizations; - a list, preferably from most to least recent, of service on review panels; and - (vi) a list, preferably from most to least recent, of any service contributions not listed elsewhere. - (e) within the appropriate section(s) of the dossier as listed above, other information relevant to the candidate's record in teaching (if applicable), scholarship, or service that is deemed to be important in the candidate's judgment or required by the college's written Procedures governing promotion decision making. - (4) Where the volume of material of a particular kind which is required to be included in the dossier is large and potentially unmanageable, a candidate, in consultation with the DEO, may select and identify representative portions of the required material for special attention.
 Only the material selected as representative will become part of the Promotion Record and will be transmitted to successive participants in the promotion decision-making process.
 Required materials segregated from the representative material will be available for review and will be located in a readily accessible location under the DEO's custody.
 If any participant in the promotion decision-making process relies upon initially segregated material in preparing a written evaluation of the candidate's qualifications, that material should be added to the Promotion Record, the fact of that addition should be noted in the written evaluation, and the candidate should be notified in writing of the addition at the time it is made. - (5) The candidate's work in progress that is not completed by the specified date but that is anticipated to be completed in the fall-early enough for full and deliberate evaluation, as determined by the DEO-may be identified at the time the dossier is submitted and added to the dossier if and when it is completed. - (6) Other materials (including updated CVs and personal statements) that could not have been available by the specified date but which are completed early enough for full and deliberate evaluation may be added to the promotion dossier by the candidate through the DEO.
-Materials added to the original dossier or materials in the original dossier that are amended, should be labeled as such, including the date when added or amended and with any amendments clearly marked. - C. It is the candidate's responsibility to cooperate in obtaining peer evaluations of the candidate's teaching, professional productivity, and clinical and other service as described in the following sections, D.-F. Each college will specify in its written Procedures governing promotion decision making whether these peer evaluations will be carried out by individual members of the department, by one or more faculty committees, by other peers, or by some combination of these methods, as well as what process the reviewers will follow.
-These peer evaluations of the candidate's teaching, professional productivity, and clinical and other service will be contained in one or more reports that analyze the relevant materials in the Promotion Record as detailed in the respective sections that follow, and shall be signed by each peer evaluator.
-These reports are intended to go beyond a mere description of what the candidate has included in the dossier and provide a thorough evaluation of the quantity and quality of the candidate's teaching, research, and service from a departmental perspective.
+Materials added to the original dossier or materials in the original dossier that are amended, should be labeled as such, including the date when added or amended and with any amendments clearly marked. - C. It is the candidate's responsibility to cooperate in obtaining peer evaluations of the candidate's scholarship and service as described in the following sections, D.-F. Each college will specify in its written Procedures governing promotion decision making whether these peer evaluations will be carried out by individual members of the department, by one or more faculty committees, by other peers, or by some combination of these methods, as well as what process the reviewers will follow.
+These peer evaluations of the candidate's scholarship and service will be contained in one or more reports that analyze the relevant materials in the Promotion Record as detailed in the respective sections that follow, and shall be signed by each peer evaluator.
+These reports are intended to go beyond a mere description of what the candidate has included in the dossier and provide a thorough evaluation of the quantity and quality of the candidate's research and service from a departmental perspective.
+Teaching may be evaluated where it exists, but is not required for promotion.